beginning of content

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Treatment for Hib may depend on the type of infection you have and your symptoms.
+Treatment depends on the type of Hib infection and your symptoms.

-Usually, Hib is treated with antibiotics for 10 days.
+Hib infection is treated with antibiotics.
 You may also need care in hospital, such as:

 If you have had contact with a Hib infected person, a short course of antibiotics may prevent you from catching the disease.

-Hib can be prevented by vaccination.
-Before Hib vaccination was introduced in 1993, Hib was the most common cause of bacterial meningitis in young children.
+Hib infection can be prevented by vaccination.
+Before Hib vaccination was added to the National Immunisation Program (NIP) in 1993, Hib was the most common cause of bacterial meningitis in young children in Australia.
 Hib infections are now rare in Australia.

 There are some people at higher risk of Hib infection, such as:

-Vaccination is your best protection against Hib.
-If you are at risk of Hib infection, you should get vaccinated against Hib.
+Vaccination is your best protection against Hib infection.
+If you are at risk of Hib infection, ask your doctor to arrange your Hib vaccination.

 What age is it recommended?